 One never slept – ever! the other did.

 One is fussy with food the other will eat pretty much what ever is served up, which is always good when I’m in charge of the cooking.

-One loves to learn and excels in most subjects, the other actually asked for the letters to be removed from his books because he didn’t like them.
+One loves to learn and excels in most subjects, the other actually asked for the letters to be removed from his books because he didn’t like them!

-They are both amazing and fantastic and make me proud day after day but they are so completely different that I am unsure that either one truly represents my parenting style or the well mannered, well behaved, never gets in trouble child I imagined I would raise because of course every pregnant person in the land thinks they can master this parenting thing with their eyes shut, it’s just a matter of setting boundaries and sticking to them, that is of course until you actually give birth and realise the reason that no one has this pure child you dreamt of is because it’s a hell of a lot harder than anyone ever let on and you are now left eating your words unable to turn back.
+They are both amazing and fantastic and make me proud day after day but they are so completely different that I am unsure that either one truly represents my parenting style or the well mannered, well behaved, never gets in trouble child I imagined I would raise, because of course every pregnant person in the land thinks they can master this parenting thing with their eyes shut, it’s just a matter of setting boundaries and sticking to them.
+That is of course until you actually give birth and realise the reason that no one has this pure child you dreamt of is because it’s a hell of a lot harder than anyone ever let on and you are now left eating your words unable to turn back.

-So nature? nurture? or simply pot luck?
+So nature or nurture? or simply pot luck?

 Is it a case of you get what you get and bloody good luck to you?